schultek/dart_mappable/packages/dart_mappable/README.md

 - annotate the class with `@MappableClass()` and
 - apply a mixin with the name of the class plus `Mappable`.

-***Tip**: Don't worry if the mixin don't exist at first, just run code-generation once an it will be created.
+***Tip**: Don't worry if the mixin don't exist at first, just run code-generation once and it will be created.
 The builder will also warn you if you define your class without the proper mixin.*

 ***Note**: For generic classes (e.g. `MyClass<T>`) make sure to also provide all type parameters